-Walking distance to fruits and vegetables is an indicator of access to healthy foods.
+Access to Healthy Food and Food Security in Greenpoint Walking distance to fruits and vegetables is an indicator of access to healthy foods.
 Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.
-In Fordham/Bronx Park, walking distance to fruits and vegetables is comparable to the averages citywide.
-Almost half of residents live within a five-minute walk of fresh produce.
+In Greenpoint, the majority (62%) of residents live within a fiveminute walk to fresh produce, compared to 49% citywide.
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.

 Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In Fordham/Bronx Park, 41% of households receive SNAP benefits, nearly twice the citywide percentage (21%).
+In Greenpoint, 1 in 5 households receive SNAP benefits, similar to New York City as a whole (21%).

-In Fordham/Bronx Park, the prevalence of childhood obesity is slightly higher than New York City (24% vs. 21%).
-Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also slightly higher than citywide (29% vs. 24%).
+In Greenpoint, the prevalence of childhood obesity is slightly higher than New York City as a whole (24% vs. 21%).
+Children who are obese are more likely to remain obese as adults.
+When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.
+Adult obesity in this neighborhood is also slightly higher than citywide (26% vs. 24%).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-In Fordham/Bronx Park, 18% of adults are diabetic compared with 12% in New York City overall.
+The prevalence of diabetes is lower in Greenpoint than in New York City overall (9% vs. 12%).
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-Additionally, a slightly higher percentage of neighborhood residents have high blood pressure (33% vs. 29% in NYC), a leading risk factor for heart disease.
-Fordham/Bronx Park Citvwide
+Additionally, a lower percentage of neighborhood residents have high blood pressure (22% vs. 29% in NYC), a leading risk factor for heart disease.
+Greenpoint Citywide